kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 ## But what if I do not really need the V-Tables on the device side?

-Consider the following example which calls the `virtual` `Bar()` on the device from a pointer of derived class type.
+Consider the following example which calls the virtual function `Bar()` on the device from a pointer of derived class type.
 One might think this should work because no V-Table lookup on the device is necessary.

 ```c++